Millets Farming, Cultivation Practices

 Wheat Curl Mite – Foxtail millet is recognized to harbor this insect which may transmit wheat streak mosaic to winter wheat.
 Cutting foxtail for hay by early August & then undercutting the stubble must kill the crop and prevent it from acting as a host.

 Grasshoppers – Grasshoppers insect has been the most serious on millets.
-Insecticides are cleared for uses on millets for manage of grasshoppers.
+Insecticides are cleared for use on millets to manage grasshoppers.
 Armyworms – Armyworms insect can be prevalent, but can be controlled by insecticides.

 Harvesting methods of Millets: